KamilRybacki/is-pies/README.md

 A TBP is a *pies* that is transmitted as a text.
 As text we will consider any sequence of characters that can be represented as a string in a programming language.

-This also includes any binary data that can be decoded as a string and more functional types of written language, such as functioning code that outputs its own data, which will be further classified as of *pies*-type.
+This also includes any binary data that can be decoded as a string.

 ### Image-based pies (IBP)

 An IBP is a *pies* that is transmitted as an image.
 This image may be of any format that can be decoded by a computer and displayed on a screen.

-In case of ASCII art, the input will be treated still as IBP, but will require a special conversion to TBP.

 Another special case of IBP is a TBP that is transmitted as an image.
 If such a situation occurs, an initial IBP to TBP conversion must be performed before further processing.